NipunSahAIyak/.github/profile/README.md

 * [ingestor](https://github.com/NipunSahAIyak/ingestor) - Linked to NisAI Assessments, this is the service responsible for taking in a questionnaries according to Global Assessment Protocol (GAP) and ingest into data using specific executors.
 * [data-service](https://github.com/NipunSahAIyak/data-service) - Linked to NisAI assessments, data service is a registry that holds the organization (could also be a state) data on it's own data center.
 * [core-service](https://github.com/NipunSahAIyak/core-service) - The core-service holds the responsbility of orchestrating requests from different resources.

+### Releases

+Find our releases here: https://github.com/NipunSahAIyak/.github/releases